briandenicola/az-functions-with-workload-identities/README.md

 ## Technical Details and Configurations
 Azure Functions has had the ability to run inside a Docker container for several years.
 Historically,  Functions has used connection strings to authenticate to its dependency resources (Azure Storage) or its bindings (like Azure SQL or Azure Event Hubs).
 In 2022,  Azure Functions running in Azure brought Managed Identity support for Triggers and Bindings then eventually to the Functions Host.
 This repository brings those concepts to Kubernetes

-Azure Functions will leveage [Azure Workload Identities](https://github.com/Azure/azure-workload-identity) for password-less authentication.
-Workload Identities federates a Azure Managed Identity with a Kuberentes Service Account under which context a pod runs inside AKS.
+Azure Functions will leverage  [Azure Workload Identities](https://github.com/Azure/azure-workload-identity) for password-less authentication.
+Workload Identities federates a Azure Managed Identity with a Kubernetes  Service Account under which context a pod runs inside AKS.
 This Federation allows the projection of a Service Account Token from AKS to services in Azure without requiring a password.

 ### Azure Function Host
 One or more Azure Functions runs on top of an Azure Function Host.
 The Function Host provides the foundational elements that a function needs to run.
 It uses Azure Storage (Blobs and Queues) to persistent configuration values.
 The Azure Blob setting is defined with the `AzureWebJobsStorage` Environmental variable.
 The `__` nomenclature groups Environmental Variables as a collection and is used throughout [Azure Functions Identity based configuration](https://learn.microsoft.com/en-us/azure/azure-functions/functions-reference?tabs=blob#configure-an-identity-based-connection)